-Race cranksets, also known as “standard” cranksets have a 53 tooth big chainring and a 39 tooth inner ring.
+“Standard” cranksets, also known as “race” cranksets have a 53 tooth big chainring and a 39 tooth inner ring.
 Until recently, it was the only gearing option for road riders, unless they went with a triple.
 The chainrings mount on a spider that has a bolt circle diameter (BCD) of 130mm (Shimano, SRAM, FSA) or 135mm (Campagnolo).
 This combination gives riders a very tall gear, which allows them to go fast, but requires more strength to push so they are usually only used by more experienced riders, or those with very strong legs.
 Although even for strong riders the 39 tooth inner ring can make climbing very difficult, and few outside of the pro ranks can ride in the 53-11 combination.
-However, if you ride with a fast group or are looking to “Cat up” for racing, you may find the race crankset to be ideal.
+However, if you ride with a fast group or are looking to “Cat up” for racing, you may find the standard crankset to be ideal.

-The compact crankset hit the scene a few years ago, and was immediately embraced by many riders out there.
+The compact crankset hit the scene a while back, and was immediately embraced by many riders.
 Compact cranksets have a gear combination of a 50 tooth big ring and a 34 tooth inner ring.
 The chainrings mount to a smaller 110mm BCD spider (for all brands).
 The compact crankset gives riders the ability to pedal with a higher cadence in an easier gear instead of always grinding away like you would with a race crankset.
 Compacts are ideal for riders who are more interested in enjoying the ride than going fast (although we have some folks at the office and in our stores who race on compacts…) or that live in very hilly areas.
 In fact, even some pro’s will ride compacts on very difficult mountain stages.
 The main drawback of the compact is how easy the gearing is.
 It’s not unusual for a rider on a compact to spin out his gearing on a downhill, and some riders find the 34T inner ring to actually make climbing more difficult because it forces them to pedal at an excessively high cadence.

 A third option, and one that is increasingly being embraced around the office, is the mid-compact.
 The mid-compact splits the difference between a standard and compact by offering a 52T big ring and a 36T inner ring.
-The chainrings mount on either a 110mm BCD (Shimano, SRAM, FSA) or a 130/135mm BCD (FSA, Shimano, Campagnolo) spider.
+The chainrings mount on either a 110mm BCD (Shimano, SRAM, FSA) or a special 130/135mm BCD (FSA, Shimano, Campagnolo) spider*.
 The biggest advantage of the mid-compact is that it gives riders a pretty high top gear thanks to the 52T big ring, while the 36T makes climbing much easier by offering a higher cadence than a 39T, but with more resistance than the 34T.